Marvin Gaye: Early success

 In 1962, Gaye found success as co-songwriter of the Marvelettes track "Beechwood 4-5789", on which he also played drums.
 His first solo hit, "Stubborn Kind of Fellow", was later released that September, reaching No. 8 on the R&B chart and No. 46 on the Billboard Hot 100 in November and December 1962 respectively.
-Around the time of the song's release, Gaye joined the first Motortown Revue; he was filmed along other Motown acts later that December at the Apollo Theater.
+Around the time of the song's release, Gaye joined the first Motortown Revue; he was filmed along with other Motown acts later that December at the Apollo Theater.
 In March 1963, Gaye first hit the Billboard pop top 40 with the dance song, "Hitch Hike".
 "Pride and Joy" was Gaye's first top ten single on the Billboard Hot 100 on July 20, 1963.
 Gaye's first chart album was with Mary Wells on their 1964 collaborative album, Together, reaching No. 42 on the Billboard 200 and featured the double-A sided single "Once Upon a Time" / "What's the Matter with You Baby".
 Both sides reached the top 20 of the Billboard Hot 100 and increased Gaye's popularity.

 Most of Gaye's hit recordings during this period were of interpretations of songs given to him by the label's staff writers, the first of which were the team of Holland-Dozier-Holland, with whom he scored the hits "Can I Get a Witness" and "How Sweet It Is (to Be Loved by You)", which peaked at number six on the Billboard Hot 100 in January 1965.
 Later in the year, Gaye released the hit singles "I'll Be Doggone" and "Ain't That Peculiar", written for him by Smokey Robinson; both songs reached the Billboard Hot 100 top ten and became his first two number one singles on Hot R&B Singles chart, each selling a million copies.

 In 1966, during a chart lull where he failed to score a follow-up solo top ten single, Gaye returned to duet work with Kim Weston, scoring a top 20 hit with "It Takes Two".
-Gaye's aspirations of being a pop crooner continued with the release of albums such as When I'm Alone I Cry, Hello Broadway and A Tribute to the Great Nat King Cole — all of whom were released to little fanfare.
+Gaye's aspirations of being a pop crooner continued with the release of albums such as When I'm Alone I Cry, Hello Broadway and A Tribute to the Great Nat King Cole — all of which were released to little fanfare.
 A live album, recorded at the Copacabana, set for a 1967 release, was shelved due to Gaye and Gordy fighting over control of the project.